Note: There are other Quick Starts in this series, including:

 g.
 Close the Console Application project.

-- Copy the document and assembly from the build output folder (typically <project folder>\bin\debug or <project folder>\bin\release) to their respective deployment folders on the end user computer and the network computer.
-Make sure that you copy the assembly to the network folder that you specified in the <full assembly path> placeholder in step 2.
+- Copy the document and assembly from the build output folder (typically <project folder>\bin\debug or <project folder>\bin\release) to their respective deployment folders on the end user computer.
+Make sure that you copy the assembly to the folder that you specified in the <full assembly path> placeholder in step 2.

-- Open the deployed document from the end user computer.
+- Open the document in the deployment folder.
 You will see an error message stating that the current .NET security policy does not permit the customization to run.
-This is because you have not granted full trust to the assembly in the network folder.
+This is because you have not granted full trust to the assembly yet.